skrysmanski/ssh-env/README.md

  * use a self-hosted (on-premise) Git server
  * use a hosted Git server (like GitHub or Bitbucket)

 Even though your private key is only stored *highly* encrypted, I strongly advise against using a publicly visible repository.
-For that reason, if you don't want to run a self-hosted Git server, I recommend using Bitbucket (instead of GitHub) because Bitbucket gives you free private repositories (whereas GitHub does not; at least not for free).
+For that reason, if you don't want to run a self-hosted Git server, I recommend using Bitbucket or GitHub because they give you free private repositories.

 The most secure solution would be a self-hosted Git server.
-However, with this solution if you're using SSH+Git, you have to verify the host key of the Git server everytime you do an *initial* checkout.
+However, with this solution if you're using SSH+Git, you have to verify the host key of the Git server every time you do an *initial* checkout.
 This doesn't happen if you use HTTPS+Git instead (if you have a valid SSL certificate).

 I haven't put much thought into synchronizing via network shares.
 I've never seen or used such a setup and spontaneously I'd expect this to be complicated to setup (especially the access rights).